 Issue Activity Description 2.
 Regional Resource Adequacy (RAM) The NYISO has submitted a hybrid proposal to its stakeholders for consideration which incorporates a forward capacity market for procurement of a portion of its future resource requirements.
 ISO-NE is currently engaged in an evidentiary hearing process regarding certain aspects of its proposed locational capacity market.
 PJM introduced a proposal for a Reliability Pricing Model ("RPM") in June 2004 and has subsequently presented and revised the proposal at numerous stakeholder meetings.
-It is expected that the NYISO hybrid proposal will be considered along with RAM and other proposals brought forth by NYISO stakeholders.
-Although it is unclear what design may finally emerge from this process, a key requirement imposed on the development process is to ensure that any proposal finally accepted is compatible with the New York market.
 On March 1, 2004, ISO-NE filed a locational capacity market with the Commission.
 The design of this market was based strongly on the extant design developed by NYISO.
 In an order issued June 2, 2004, the Commission established hearing procedures and specified that a locational capacity market would be implemented in New England on January 1, 2006.
 For the PJM RPM program, the current target date for FERC filing is March 1, 2005 for a delivery year of 2006.
+A joint meeting of ISO- NE/NYISO/PJM and stakeholders is being planned for late March to review each ISO/RTO's respective capacity market proposals.
+The date is dependent upon the conclusion of the FERC evidentiary hearing process on the ISO-NE locational capacity market proposal.
+In addition, the NY ICAPWG will be reviewing the ISO-NE LICAP and PJM RPM proposals as part of their Q1-2005 activities.